boyangMAE/pharmacy_counting/README.md

 4. sort the file by ordering the total cost.

 # Comment
-The draft.R was successfully tested on the local desktop, but I cannot run it through Github.
+The draft.R was successfully tested on the local desktop for both the test input and the full dataset, but I cannot run it through Github.
 I have some reading or path settings challenges but I think it is not a real math or logical challenge.
 Hopefully, you still could evaluate my code.
 Thanks.